danielharrell/open-eyes-lect-2017-18/Open.md

 they were open to, in order to see it and not merely suffer it.
 But if our eyes do contain the world, then does the world get in?
-Or is the world somehow already there, filling our eyes *from within*, and making them more like a closed jar, or completed parabola?
+Or is the world somehow already there, filling our eyes from within, and making them more like a closed jar, or completed parabola?

 We might argue for this as the philosopher Schopenhauer once